gpaux/Mediana/CaseStudy01.md

 ## Binary endpoint

 Consider a Phase III clinical trial for the treatment of rheumatoid arthritis (RA).
-The primary endpoint is a response rate based on the American College of Rheumatology (ACR) definition of improvement.
-The trial’s sponsor in interested in performing power calculations using the treatment effect assumptions listed in the table below:
+The primary endpoint is the response rate based on the American College of Rheumatology (ACR) definition of improvement.
+The trial's sponsor in interested in performing power calculations using the treatment effect assumptions listed in the table below:

 <div class="table-responsive">
     <table class="table">